 The Edward Weldon Scholarship will provide the registration fee for an SGA member to attend the Society of American Archivists (SAA) annual meeting.
 The Edward Weldon Scholarship was established in 2000 to recognize Ed’s leadership in furthering the preservation and access of Georgia’s historical records.
 He was instrumental in helping to establish the Society of Georgia Archivists and served as its first President.
-Directing the activities of the Georgia Department of Archives and History from 1982-2000, Ed was the first Georgian to serve as President of the Society of American Archivists.
-He was also the moving force behind the establishment of the Georgia Historical Records Advisory Board, providing grants which have contributed to the advancement of many worthy initiatives.
+Directing the activities of the Georgia Department of Archives and History from 1982-2000, Ed served as the 37th President of the Society of American Archivists.
+He was also the moving force behind the establishment of the Georgia Historical Records Advisory Board (now the Georgia Historical Records Advisory Council), providing grants which have contributed to the advancement of many worthy initiatives.

 Individuals eligible to apply for the scholarship must be members of SGA (as of February 1 of the current year) and residents of the State of Georgia.
 Preference will be given to applicants who do not have access to institutional support for attending the Society of American Archivists annual meeting.

-For the Edward Weldon Scholarship, please complete and email the Scholarship Application with all required supplemental materials by May 9, 2014.
-Please note that the application must be RECEIVED by May 9, 2014 to qualify.
+For the Edward Weldon Scholarship, please complete and email the Scholarship Application with all required supplemental materials by May 5.
+Please note that the application must be RECEIVED (not postmarked) by May 5, to qualify.

 For more information or questions, please contact: firstname.lastname@example.org